drRax/UAIBeamerTemplate/README.md

-# UAIBeamerTemplate
+# UAI Beamer Template
-The Beamer template I use for my presentations.
+The Beamer template I use for my scientific presentations.